nhauvipp/FinalProjectCMSC335/README.md

 *** To run locally:
 - Run "npm i" to install all the necessary dependencies
-- Running the application by start the server with "node ."
+- Running the application locally by start the server with "node schoolTripServer.js"
 - Deloying online using Cyclic: https://scary-rose-coati.cyclic.app

 3. API Links: Aeris Weather API (https://rapidapi.com/aerisweather-aerisweather/api/aerisweather1/) use to